lfuelling/generator-springboot-kickstart/README.md

 Since 1.3.1 Docker is optional.

+Since 1.3.2 there is a script to start the docker stuff.

 **Please note** that you need the latest version of Docker compose for this, because I'm using the new config file format.

 **Please note** that this will not run in Mac OS X or Windows, [because MongoDB can't handle vboxfs](https://github.com/docker-library/mongo/issues/30).